zephyrproject-rtos/zephyr/samples/drivers/aon_counter/readme.txt

 Description:

-A simple test app to test the AON counter and timer for quark d2000.
+A simple test app to test the AON counter and timer for quark d2000 and Quark SE.

 --------------------------------------------------------------------------------